cdapio/cdap/cdap-docs/pipelines/source/running-pipelines.rst

 and the name of the table to write as a sink.
 The next stage in the pipeline might use this information to read and write from appropriate sources and sinks.

-To do this, Hydrator supports the use of macros that will, at runtime, will be evaluated and substituted for.
+To do this, CDAP supports the use of macros that will, at runtime, will be evaluated and substituted for.
 The macros support recursive (nested) expansion and use a simple syntax.
 These macros are :ref:`defined in the pipeline configuration
-<cask-hydrator-runtime-arguments-macros>` and in the runtime arguments.
+<cdap-pipelines-runtime-arguments-macros>` and in the runtime arguments.

 Runtime arguments are resolved by sourcing them from the application preferences, the runtime arguments, and the workflow token.
 Precedence is with the workflow token having